Book Review: 'Invest your way to financial freedom' by Ben Carlson and Robin Powell

 Updated: 2 days ago

-My goal while reading the book was to view it from the perspective of the 25-year-old me, as a private investor with little financial/investing knowledge.
+While reading the book, I aimed to view it from the perspective of the 25-year-old me, as a private investor with little financial/investing knowledge.
 What would I have learnt from the book at the time?

 The struggles the new generation of investors face

-The book starts by painting a picture of the struggle that young people are potentially going to face compared to previous generations at their age.
+The book starts by painting a picture of the struggle that young people will potentially face compared to previous generations at their age.
 These challenges range from poor salary growth to inflated asset prices.
 However, this is countered partly by the low-cost investment products that weren’t available even as recently as 15 years ago.

 Key topics for investing success

 It then goes on to cover key topics, including: